RTTC Starter Guide

 Greasing the axle

 Depending on the year of your RTTC, your camper is equipped with a Dexter E-Z Lube System.
-Dexter recommends that your bearings should be lubricated every 12 months or 12,000 miles.
-Please watch the video below to gain a better understanding on how the system works.
+Dexter recommends that your bearings should be lubricated every 12 months or 7,000 miles.
+Please watch the video below to gain a better understanding of how the system works.

 Dexter E-Z Lube System